Raphael2LB/DataAnalysisPorfolio/projects/Python/A New Era of Data Analysis in Baseball/README.md

 A New Era of Data Analysis in Baseball

-Open "notebook.jpt" to access analysis
+Open "notebook.ipynb" to access analysis